lavantien/go-sudoku-solver/README.md

 # go-sudoku-solver
-An Optimized Sudoku Solver written in Go
+An Optimized Sudoku Solver and Generator written in Go